SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

 Within this directory are three more python scripts, __init__.py, __main__.py, and _version.py.
 None of these need to be modified.
 The actual working code is within two subdirectories, algorithms and ui(user interface).
 More complex libraries may contain more subdirectories, or less if they have no user interface.
-Despite the temptation to get the user interface working quickly, it is always good practice to start with the algorithm (`See page 44 of this`_).
+Despite the temptation to get the user interface working quickly, it is always good practice to start with the algorithms (`See page 44 of this`_).
 ::
    cd algorithms/